AbdelrhmanNile/UnderTaker141/README.md

 - uses qbittorent webui api
     - better contorl over downloads
 - local database for games
-    - sqlite database with 2 tables, one for games (to be displayed on ui) and one as an archive for games cover art and summary (no need to        re-fetch them all over again from igdb every time) you update the database
+    - sqlite database with 2 tables, one for games (to be displayed on ui) and one as an archive for games cover art and summary (no need to        re-fetch them all over again from igdb every time) when you update the database
 - packaged as an AppImage

 # Dependencies